The USB ports on your computer are dangerous!

 It blocks the data lines of the USB connection – but ensures the charging and power lines work as intended with no degradation.

-- Attach between your USB cable and charger to physically block data transfer / syncing.
-Charge mobile devices without any risk of hacking / uploading viruses.
+- Attach between your USB cable and charger to physically block data transfer or syncing; charge mobile devices without any risk of hacking or uploading viruses

-- PortaPow Data Blockers are used by the governments of the USA, Canada, UK and New Zealand as well as 100s of corporations around the world to secure their devices
+- PortaPow Data Blockers were originally invented in 2013 and are used by the governments of the USA, Canada, UK and New Zealand as well as many corporations around the world to secure their devices

 USB Is Dangerous – In Summary